 - Head twitching

-They exhibit brief awakenings for a few seconds at a time, with a few longer nighttime awakenings to eat and drink.
+They exhibit brief awakenings for a few seconds, with longer nighttime awakenings to eat and drink.
 Because of this deep nighttime sleeping pattern, these rarely happen during the day.

-When parrots nap, they take brief periods of sleep followed by long periods of drowsiness, sleeping far more at night than they do during the day.
+When parrots nap, they take brief periods of sleep followed by long drowsiness, sleeping far more at night than during the day.

 As mentioned, one of the main reasons parrots nap is to avoid the hottest part of the day.
 There’s also evidence that parrots sleep while flying to make longer journeys.

-According to Nature Communications, this is possible because birds sleep with one cerebral hemisphere at a time and only one eye closed, leaving them aware of what’s going on around them.
+According to Nature Communications, this is possible because birds sleep with one cerebral hemisphere at a time and only one eye closed, leaving them aware of what’s happening around them.